10 Best Concrete Saws – Reviews & Buyer’s Guide 2023

 Two-stroke

-Two-stroke engines tend to be more common in handheld power tools than four-stroke engines.
-While the name may seem to imply that the four-stroke engine is more powerful than the two-stroke engine, this isn’t the case.
-Instead, the number of strokes refers to the way in which the engines use oil for lubrication.
+Two-stroke engines are more common in handheld power tools than four-stroke engines.
+While the name may imply that the four-stroke engine is more powerful than the two-stroke engine, that isn’t the case.
+Instead, the number of strokes refers to how the engines use oil for lubrication.

 - More common